whitews/ReFlow/docs/source/permissions.rst

 A user with **Manage Project Users** permission for a particular project can add/modify/remove users from a project.
 This also applies to managing the site level permissions for all users.

-.. info:: A user with **Manage Project Users** permission should be treated as having all permissions, since they can technically change their own permissions within a project.
+.. important:: A user with **Manage Project Users** permission should be treated as having all permissions, since they can technically change their own permissions within a project.

 ================
 Site Permissions